Fayez73/cybersecurity-threat-detection-platform/README.md

-#

 # 🚀 cybersecurity-threat-detection-platform (Lambda + SageMaker + XGBoost)

 ## 🔹 Project Overview
-This project builds a comprehensive **production-ready Cybersecurity threat detection stack** on AWS with Lambda and SageMaker.
+This project builds a comprehensive A machine learning-based cybersecurity threat detection system that uses Amazon SageMaker, XGBoost, and deployed using Terraform and AWS CodePipeline.
-It uses **XGboost** to train and test the model

-This stack is deployed using Codebuild/CodePipeline via terraform

 ---